NorthPhoenix/Modified-V6-file-system/README.md

   <h1>
     University of Texas at Dallas--Computer Science Department<br>
     CS 4348.005 Operating Systems Concepts Spring 2022<br>
-    Project 2 Part 2
+    Project 2
   </h1>
 </div>

 ## Description
+The purpose of this project is to recreate Unix V6 file system.
+This project is done in C/C++ only.

+This is a group project and 3-member groups have been formed on elearning.

-A modification to V6 file system has been done: Block size is 1024 Bytes, `i-node` size is 64 Bytes and `i-node`’s structure and directory entry struc have been modified as well and given below:
+V6 file system is highly restrictive.
+A modification has been done: Block size is 1024 Bytes, `i-node` size is 64 Bytes and `i-node`’s structure and directory entry struc have been modified as well and given below:
 ```C
 typedef struct {